cloudfoundry/python-buildpack/README.md

 A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Python based apps.

-This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-python).
+This is based on the [Heroku buildpack](https://github.com/heroku/heroku-buildpack-python).

 This buildpack supports running Django and Flask apps.